England and Wales as an open jurisdiction to European and foreign lawyers after Brexit

 - they can be employed as in-house lawyers (for example, in the legal department of a commercial company)

 - their communications with clients are protected by legal professional privilege (confidentiality)

-- they have a clear, transparent and proportionate path to requalification as solicitors, currently through the Qualified Lawyers Transfer Scheme and, from September 2021, through the Solicitors Qualifying Examination
+- they have a clear, transparent and proportionate path to requalification as solicitors through the Solicitors Qualifying Examination (SQE)

 Reserved activities in England and Wales

 In England and Wales, the reserved legal activities are:

 - the exercise of a right of audience

 - under the Immigration and Asylum Act 1999, non-English lawyers need to be partners or employees of English solicitors in order to provide immigration advice and services

 - under the Financial Services Act 2012, non-English lawyers who partner with solicitors can carry out certain categories of investment business without authorisation from the FCA